top of page

 -

-A named, person-centred counsellor and psychotherapist whom your employees come to know over time
+A named, person-centred counsellor employees come to know and trust over time

 -